Richard de la More

 Richard de la More was a medieval clergyman who was Bishop-elect of Winchester from 1280 to 1282.
+He was also an MP for Gloucestershire from 1290 to 1295.

 Life

 Richard was subdean of the diocese of Lincoln as well as Archdeacon of Winchester from before 11 September 1280.

 Richard was elected to the see of Winchester on 15 November 1280 but resigned in June 1282 before being consecrated.
 Archbishop John Peckham of Canterbury withheld his confirmation of the election because Richard was a pluralist.
 Pope Martin IV also quashed the election in 1282.

 Richard still held the office of archdeacon until sometime after 19 June 1283, but was only listed as subdean of Lincoln on 3 May 1285.
 He died sometime after that date.
 His death was commemorated on 16 June.